-The Compatibility Checker in PowerPoint 2016 and Microsoft PowerPoint 2013 helps find potential issues with formatting and features that might come up if a presentation is opened in PowerPoint 2003 or earlier.
-Such issues can affect performance of the presentation.
+The Compatibility Checker introduced in PowerPoint 2013 helps find potential issues with formatting and features that might occur if you were to open the presentation in PowerPoint 2003 or earlier versions.
+Such issues can affect the performance of the presentation.

 Open the presentation that you want to check for problems.

 Click the File tab, and then click Info.

 In PowerPoint 2013, under Prepare for Sharing, click Check for Issues, and then select Check Compatibility.

 In PowerPoint 2016, under Inspect Presentation, click Check for Issues, and then select Check Compatibility.